panubo/docker-staticsite/README.md

 # Static Site Deploy

-Minimal Alpine Linux Docker image with `nginx`, `s3cmd` and a deployment script installed.
+Minimal Alpine Linux Docker image with `nginx`, `awscli` and a deployment script installed.

 This is useful as an intermediate container for holding static website build artefacts.
 This image can then be used as a container for holding static websites.
-And the resulting image artefact can be used to view the site, or used to deploy the to an S3 website bucket.
+And the resulting image artefact can be used to view the site, or used to deploy the site to an S3 website bucket, or a bucket backed CloudFront distribution.

 ## Entrypoint Commands

 - `nginx` - Serve static files from `/var/www/html` (default)
-- `s3sync` - Synchronize the files in `/var/www/html` with s3 bucket (uses s3cmd).
+- `s3sync` - Synchronize the files in `/var/www/html` with a s3 bucket (uses awscli).

 ## Environment Options